 Candidates must be enrolled in an APA-accredited doctoral program in counseling or clinical psychology.
 All formal coursework must be completed by the internship’s start date.
 Applicants must have completed three semesters of supervised practicum.

-Note: The application deadline for the UMKC Counseling Center is November 15, 2013.
+Note: The application deadline for the UMKC Counseling Services internship is November 15, 2017.

-The Counseling Center uses the APPIC Application for Psychology Internship Form.
+UMKC Counseling Services uses the APPIC Application for Psychology Internship Form.

 The online AAPI application includes:

 - A cover letter (specifically state why you are considering UMKC’s internship)

 - Current vita

 - Three Standardized Reference Forms, completed by individuals with direct knowledge of your academic and clinical performance

 APPIC Member number: 1391